jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 Lorem ipsum dolor sit amet, consectetur adipisicing elit.
 Recusandae voluptatibus reiciendis dignissimos accusantium illo, voluptates consequuntur fugit amet quo sed nisi facere animi incidunt assumenda exercitationem, nam omnis perspiciatis praesentium.
 ```

-Let's say you also need to model a data structire for a team.
+Let's say you also need to model a data structure for a team.
 Each team member could be represented by a file like this one:

 **./src/projects/jerome-coupe.md**
 ```md